DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - "Paradise Rots in Sewage"
 - "Harbor Master's ATM"
 - "Sewage Slicks, Crony Deals"

+#### Rhythm-Driven Headlines (Tension → Release)
+- "Sewage Rises.
+Voices Rise.
+Change Rises."
+- "They Pollute.
+We Fight.
+You Choose."
+- "Cronies Cash In.
+We Cash Them Out."
+- "The System Breaks You.
+You Break the System."
+- "Paradise Rots.
+We Rebuild It."
+- "Same Harbor.
+Different Rules.
+We Change That."

 ### Hooks & Openers (Contrast & Punch)
 **Add contrast hooks (tourist fantasy vs local nightmare) and punchy one-liners:**